chinabrant/BBannerView/README.md

 # BBannerView
-A cycle banner view by swift
+A cycle banner view by swift, 160 lines code, easy to modify.

+# Requirements

+iOS7 or higher

 # HOW TO USE

+You only need drag the BBannerView.swift to your project.

 ```swift
 	bbannerView = BBannerView(frame: CGRectMake(0, 0, UIScreen.mainScreen().bounds.width, 250))